 Because Cowdery wanted the Real Truth.
 Cowdery wanted a “full understanding of the mysteries of God.”
 But no matter how much Cowdery would ask Joseph to explain it all to him, Joseph never did.
 He was under strict mandate not to.
 This greatly offended Cowdery.

-After Joseph’s death, James J. Strang would began deceiving the people by stating that he had the Urim and Thummim and was translating other ancient records.
+After Joseph’s death, James J. Strang would begin deceiving the people by stating that he had the Urim and Thummim and was translating other ancient records.
 Curious, Cowdery investigated and actually saw the plates that Strang claimed were ancient.
 They were forgeries and nothing like the plates that Cowdery once held.
-Cowdery read what Strang had produced from his claims and immediatley discounted Strang’s claims.
+Cowdery read what Strang had produced from his claims and immediately discounted Strang’s claims.

 The people learned nothing of the “full mysteries of God” from watching the endowment.
-Yet, this “fullness of the mysteries of God” was symbolically hid in the endowment’s presentation.
-But blind they could not see.
+Yet, this “fullness of the mysteries of God” was symbolically hidden in the endowment’s presentation.
+Being blind, they could not see.

 But the Book of Mormon was too powerful for Cowdery to deny.

 When the Saints ended up as members of Brigham Young’s new Mormon church in Salt Lake City, Utah, and Cowdery learned that Young had incorporated the endowment as the most important part of LDS/Mormon belief and ordinance, Cowdery travelled to Utah and rejoined the Church so that he could see the endowment for himself.
 Once Cowdery saw it, he was still unimpressed.
 He didn’t understand why Joseph had promised such an important “endowment of God’s blessings from on high,” even a full understanding of the mysteries of God” as Joseph had promised.
 In Cowdery’s mind, the endowment gave no new information and was confusing.